davidychen/colla-color/README.md

 # colla-color

-A cooperative color filling game.
+A cooperative color filling game, which uses meteor, react.js and mongodb.
+You can fill color in the areas of a painting, view all paintings edited by all and create your own color filling template.

 # Deployment